sodadata/tutorial-demo-project/README.md

 # Soda SQL Demo Containers

-This repo provides an easy way to set up a `postgresql` database with demo data from the NYC Bus Breakdowns and Delay Dataset (also used in the interactve demo tutorial) along with a pre-configure `soda-sql` project and environment to facilitate quick start with minimal investment from users.
+This repo provides an easy way to set up a `postgresql` database with demo data (with a minor changes) from the [NYC Bus Breakdowns and Delay Dataset](https://data.cityofnewyork.us/Transportation/Bus-Breakdown-and-Delays/ez4e-fazm) (also used in the interactve demo tutorial) along with a pre-configure `soda-sql` project and environment to facilitate quick start with minimal investment from users.

 ## Pre-Requisites